List of Bokurano characters: Jun Ushiro

 Jun Ushiro (宇白 順, Ushiro Jun), nicknamed "Ushiro" (ウシロ), is a boy with a short fuse.
 Whenever he is upset by anything, the first thing he does is beat Kana, his younger sister.
 Ushiro's mother died giving birth to Kana, which would explain his hatred toward her.
 It is later revealed that Ushiro and Kana are not related, as Ushiro is actually Tanaka's son.
 Prior to Kanji's fight, Ushiro confides to him that he hadn't joined the contract with the others, revealing himself to be the one who is exempt from the contract.
 The chair he usually sits on actually belonged to Kana.

 After Kana's victory, Ushiro enters into the contract along with Machi, wanting to involve himself as opposed to "outsiders".
 Machi is chosen for the next battle, leaving Ushiro to fight the final battle.
 But after Machi's premature death during their trip to visit all their friends' families, Ushiro had to take her place for the 14th battle.

 In Ushiro's fight, the battle takes place on the opposing enemy's world.
 After a short battle, Ushiro defeats the enemy robot, but is tricked into opening the enemy cockpit which allows the pilots inside to teleport away and hide among the population of the city.
 Realizing with horror the enemy pilot does not have any intentions to win the battle or let herself be found, and due to the 48-hour limit rule for a winner, Ushiro has no choice but to kill everyone on the planet.
-After preparing himself mentally with Koyemshi, Ushiro launches the start of his genocide attack; he has a short freak out in the middle of it, throwing up on his own lap, but recovers and ultimately succeeds on his attack and destruction of the other planet, passing away shortly afterwards.
+After preparing himself mentally with Koyemshi, Ushiro launches the start of his genocide attack; he has a short freak out in the middle of it, throwing up on his own lap, but recovers and ultimately succeeds on his attack and destruction of the other planet, dying shortly afterwards.
 He is shown to have joined the group of children in a dream sequence.

-In the TV series, Ushiro did enter into the contract along with the other children, and is eventually revealed to be the orphaned son of Tanaka and Ichirou, a murdered Yakuza heir and a friend of Sakakibara.
+In the TV series, Ushiro did enter into the contract along with the other children, and is eventually revealed to be the orphaned son of Tanaka and Ichirou, a murdered yakuza heir and a friend of Sakakibara.
 After Kanji's battle, Koyemshi asks him to ask Kana to sign the contract in exchange for him becoming the very last pilot, who, according to the rules, has a chance to survive the battle if winning.
 However, Ushiro decides not to involve Kana in the contract, and asks Machi to help him get her free.
 After Machi's killing of Koyemshi and subsequent victory, Ushiro demands Seki let him become the next pilot and destroy Zearth after winning, relieving both of the successor's duty, and potentially sparing other parallel universes from the same ordeal.
 After a long 30-hour battle, Ushiro manages to defeat his enemy and save the Earth for good, dying alone but peacefully.